Know Before You Go

 It takes a fair amount of rain to keep Portland’s trees green and flowers blooming, so by June, we’re all more than ready for a long string of warm, sunny days.
 That pent-up desire for sunny weather may explain our skill at making the most of the long days and warm nights with outdoor concerts.
+Come summertime, Portland overflows with things to do — especially when it comes to music.
+Read on to discover some of our favorite summer concert series in The Rose City.

 Oregon Zoo Concerts

 The concerts on the lawn at the Oregon Zoo span summer and the decades — 2018 was the 40th year for the beloved series, which draws big names like the Indigo Girls, Trombone Shorty and Chris Isaak.
-Tickets include full-day admission to the zoo, so you can say hi to the elephants while you’re there.
+Tickets include full-day admission to the zoo, so you can say hello to the elephants while you’re there.

 With acts that have ranged from Al Green to ZZ Top, McMenamins Edgefield Concerts on the Lawn are an annual rite of summer and the hottest ticket in town.